 Water is one of the most fundamental and indispensable of all natural resources.
 It is fundamental to life and the quality of life, to the environment, food production, hygiene, industry, and power generation.
-The availability of affordable water can be a limiting factor for economic growth and social development, especially in South Africa where water is a relatively scarce resource that is distributed unevenly, both geographically and through time, as well as socio-politically.
+The availability of affordable water can be a limiting factor for economic growth and social development, especially in South Africa where water is a relatively scarce resource that is distributed unevenly, geographically, seasonally and annualy as well as sociopolitically.